First Universalist Church (Rochester, New York): Black Lives Matter

 The medics were hosted in the Clara Barton lounge area of the building, off the parking lot.
 The medics used this site as a home base for storing supplies and an ad hoc site for medical treatment.
 Water, food, and other supplies were still being distributed to protestors and medics by church members at this time.

+LGBTQ+

+Trans Naming Ceremony

+In December of 2024 First Universalist, First Unitarian Church of Rochester, and UU Canandaigua had a joint "Trans Naming Ceremony" event, hosted by First Unitarian in their building.
+This event included a spiritual naming ceremony, as is done with welcoming new children into UU faith communities, as well as an LGBTQ+ fair.
+There was also several workshops on legally changing your name in government IDs, etc, as well as lawyers present to help with legal questions around the matter.
+It was well attended and there is talk of making it an annual event.

+Big Gay Wedding

+In January of 2025 First Universalist, First Unitarian, and UU Canandaigua had another joint event, a "Big Gay Wedding", this time at the First Universalist church building.
+This event was to welcome any couple, especially queer ones, who wanted to be legally married before the second Trump administration took control of the government.
+Many local businesses donated their time and products, such as floral arrangements, cake, and photographers.
+Ministers from all three churches performed public ceremonies in the sanctuary of First Universalist and private ones up in the minister's office, for those wanting a more intimate ceremony.

+"Trans Lives are Sacred" Banner

+In the fall of 2025, First Universalist congregation members supported the hanging of an outdoor "Trans Lives are Sacred" banner on the church building after several listening sessions.

 Architecture

 It was designed by noted Rochester architect Claude Fayette Bragdon, and is in the Romanesque Revival style.
 It is of brick with stone and ceramic tile trim and features a central tower and lantern with pyramidal roofs.
 The Library of Congress notes describe the building architecture as "Unified in concept, harmonious in proportions and color, the major portion of the structure remains essentially unaltered."

 It was added to the National Register of Historic Places on 27 May 1971.

 Little Free Library

 First Universalist is home to a Little Free Library, which is regularly stocked with books, clothing, etc. for anyone to peruse or take.
 The roof suffered damage from an unknown source over the summer of 2019, and has since been shingled, rebuilt, and reinstalled as of September 2019.